 Also, if possible, try to include a DAC in-between, as the input source is also found to be the cause for some of these issues.

 The audio quality produced by this amplifier didn’t fail to miss the mark.
 Every range – from the lows, the mids and the highs – were very clear and reproduced as accurately as possible.
 The sound profile stays consistent and gives equal attention to the entire spectrum.
 There is no additional distortion or bass issues. (save for the shortcomings in the headphones and audio source.)
-Also, despite the inconsistent tuning issue with different headphones, this amplifier didn’t hold back and was constantly pumping out powerful high-quality audio once it found its proper footing.
+Also, despite the inconsistent headphone tuning issues, this amplifier didn’t hold back and was constantly pumping out powerful high-quality audio once it found its proper footing.

 The soundstage was also very promising.
 This device amplified just enough not to ruin the experience.
 As long as you have a good pair of soundstage headphones, you might be able to recognize that all of the elements were wide and very distinct.